Master of Arts in Law (M.A.) Application Requirements

 - Skills relevant to the practice of law

 Applicants should possess a bachelor's degree from an approved college or university prior to beginning their legal studies.
 The Admissions Committee does not recommend any single major or undergraduate field of study, but welcomes majors ranging from political science to engineering, and from biblical studies to psychology.
+LSAT and GRE not required for admission to our program.

 Admission decisions are made on a rolling basis, with most applicants being notified within two weeks of the date that the application and all supporting documents are received by the Admissions Office.

-M.A. in Law Application Process
+How to Apply to Graduate School - M.A. in Law Application Process

 1. Application for Admission